The 10 Poorest Cities In The United States For 2023

 America is pretty diverse.
-There’s rich people, poor people, and in-between people (most of us)
+There are rich people, poor people, and in-between people (most of us)

-So, what’s the poorest big city in America according to the data?
+According to the data, what’s the poorest big city in the United States?
 Per the most recent ACS data, the poorest city in America is Detroit, MI.

 The richest city in America?
 That would be Centennial, CO.